JulienHeijmans/quicksnap/README.md

 * Automatically display wireframe of the mesh you are snapping to and the wireframe of the object right under the mouse (Can be turned off)
 * Snap onto visible and non visible points (Points closer to the camera are prioritized)
 * Highlight target vertex edges for better readability
+* And Add-On updater has been added, allowing easy update if bugs are fixed or if other improvement are made